klincke/MicroWineBar/README.md

 * scikit-bio
     open a terminal and type
         `pip install scikit-bio`
+* rpy2
+    open a terminal and type
+    	`pip install rpy2`

 in Windows 'open terminal' means the anaconda terminal, on Mac and in Linux it is the "normal" terminal